Menu

 Robert Peel prides itself on its ability to offer and successfully deliver a full curriculum that is inclusive to all children, irrespective of need.
 The Special Education Needs and Disabilities Co-ordinator (SENDco) works closely with all of the teaching staff and support staff and as a result, is able to support children with a wide range of academic, physical and social needs.

 This may be in the form of classroom based provision and support or specific withdrawn intervention.
 The school maintains very close working relationships with children, staff, parents and other agencies.
 Indeed, partnership with parents is of the utmost importance.
 We encourage parents to discuss progress regularly with class teachers and the school's SEND Manager Mrs N Taylor or SENDCo Mr M James.
-The school's SEND Link Governor is Mr C Robson.
+The school's SEND Link Governor is Mr N Aldis.

 Identification of Special Education Needs and Disabilities